-BPPV is treated following an assessment by an otolaryngologist and audiologist to determine the specific location of the displaced otoconia.
-Once identified, the audiologist will perform a relatively simple procedure to resolve the condition and alleviate the symptoms.
+BPPV is treated following an assessment by an audiologist that determines the specific location of the displaced crystals.
+Once identified, the audiologist can perform the appropriate maneuver to move the crystals out of the semicircular canal.
 Learn more about BPPV.

 Meniere’s disease is an inner ear disorder that can affect hearing and balance.
 Individuals often experience recurring episodes of dizziness, tinnitus, and hearing loss.
-It will often affect one ear caused by an increase in volume and pressure of the fluid (endolymph) of the inner ear.
+Meniere’s disease most commonly affects only one ear and is the result of an increase in volume and pressure of the fluid (endolymph) of the inner ear.
 Learn more about Meniere’s Disease.